jeron-diovis/v-compose/docs/scheme.md

   ])
 })

-// [simple-validation :: scheme]
+// [v-compose :: scheme]
 // One of validators in your scheme seems to return a Promise.
 // Use 'scheme.async' helper instead of 'scheme'.

-// Uncaught Error: [simple-validation :: scheme] Validators in sync scheme must not return a Promise
+// Uncaught Error: [v-compose :: scheme] Validators in sync scheme must not return a Promise
 ```

 ### Currying